fgm/mongodb/docs/modules/mongodb.md

     * `get(string $alias): MongoDb\Client`: returns a `Client` instance matching
       the value defined in Drupal settings for `$alias`.

-##  Tell Drupal to use the queue backend

-This module provides default queue implementation.

-When you have configured basic information (host, port, ... - see install) add this to your settings.php file:

-    # Use for all queues unless otherwise specified for a specific queue.
-    $settings['queue_default'] = 'queue.mongodb';

 ## Troubleshooting commands: